Zelldon/zdb/README.md

 #### Print Log

 It is possible to print the complete log to standard out.
-This is can be quite helpful if you want to track down some records, which might have caused some issues.
+This can be quite helpful if you want to track down some records, which might have caused some issues.

 To print the log: